Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 → Organizations can use a 30-day $0 evaluation (strict limits).
 Continued evaluation requires a paid Pilot ($35k).

 **"Your pricing is insane."**
 → Commercial licensing is per team/desk and starts at $120,000/year.
-Fees are specified in Ordering Documents.
-See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.
+See `LEGAL/QUICK_REFERENCE.md` for pricing summary and `LEGAL/SUBSCRIPTIONS.md` for details.

 **"We'll build it ourselves / fork it."**
 → You're free to build your own.
 You can't use FoxML Core in production without a license.
 Organizational use requires a paid license regardless of whether you fork the code.